Select Page

 1.reasonable expectation or knowledge of when a case will be heard; and

-2.reasonable expectation or knowledge of the likely ruling of a courtbased on existing law including prior binding decisions.
+2.reasonable expectation or knowledge of the likely ruling of a court based on existing law including prior binding decisions.

 A reasonable expectation or knowledge of when a case will be called or heard is determined mainly by use of the docket system, while predictability of likely outcome is based on the reasonable expectation that the court will adhere to precedent, which is the foundation of our jurisprudence.